-The Committee believes that Mr. Keohane performed extremely well in 2017.
-The Committee also specifically recognized:
+The Committee believes that Mr. Keohane performed extremely well in 2018.
+The Committee also specifically recognized Mr. Keohane's role in:

-- the Company's delivery on its financial goals in fiscal 2017; - the long-term strategic investments made to extend the Company's leadership positions and to drive sustained growth of earnings and cash flow, including the investments in new fumed silica manufacturing capacity, in black masterbatch and conductive formulations, and in the new Asia Technology Center in China; - the Company's notable progress in the areas of application innovation and efficiency and optimization; - the successful promotions and hires made to further develop and strengthen the senior management team; - the continued progress in our safety, health and environmental performance, which included top tier TRIR performance, a notable reduction in environmental non-conformances and a Gold rating from Ecovadis for our 2016 Sustainability report; - the strengthening of our investor outreach and efforts to build strong understanding and support for the Company's strategy in the investor community; and - our efforts to build strong and sustainable customer and partner relationships.
+- the Company's delivery on its financial goals in fiscal 2018, notably growing volumes above the market rate of 4%; realizing 14% adjusted EPS growth, generating strong cash flows and returning to our shareholders \$100 million in excess of our target to return 50% of discretionary free cash flow to shareholders; - the long-term strategic investments made to extend the Company's leadership positions and to drive sustained growth of earnings and cash flow, including the investments in additional manufacturing capacity for rubber blacks, specialty carbons, and black masterbatch and conductive formulations; - the successful promotions and hires made to further develop and strengthen the senior management team; - our progress made in integrating sustainability throughout Cabot and in developing a more inclusive and diverse organization; - the strengthening of our investor outreach and efforts to build strong understanding and support for the Company's strategy in the investor community; - · our efforts to build strong and sustainable customer and partner relationships; and - our recognition as one of the 100 Best Corporate Citizens by Corporate Responsibility Magazine, and for the third consecutive year, achieving a Gold rating from EcoVadis for our performance in sustainability.

-- Base Salary Mr. Keohane's annual base salary for calendar 2017 was \$900,000, an increase of 6% compared to his 2016 annual base salary. - STI Award Mr. Keohane's target STI award for fiscal 2017 was \$900,000 (100% of his annual base salary) and his actual STI award payout for fiscal 2017 was \$1,252,000, 139% of target, based on achievement of 147.3% of target in respect of corporate performance and 120% of target in respect of individual performance. - LTI Award Mr. Keohane was granted an LTI award with a grant date value of \$3,200,000, consisting of 22,195 PSUs, 19,024 TSUs and 87,981 stock options, with the number and grant date value of PSUs assuming target level of achievement of applicable performance metrics.
+- Base Salary Mr. Keohane's annual base salary for calendar 2018 was \$950,000, an increase of 6% compared to his 2017 annual base salary. - STI Award Mr. Keohane's target STI award for fiscal 2018 was \$950,000 (100% of his annual base salary) and his actual STI award payout for fiscal 2018 was \$1,567,500, 165% of target, based on achievement of 180% of target in respect of corporate performance and 130% of target in respect of individual performance. - LTI Award Mr. Keohane was granted an LTI award with a grant date value of \$4,000,000, consisting of 22,493 PSUs, 19,280 TSUs and 91,923 stock options, with the number and grant date value of PSUs assuming target level of achievement of applicable performance metrics.